Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 In the 2nd example we note that a struct can also be declared in a local scope.
 The short definition of a pointer to a struct:  `ptr := *e;`
 can be divided into:
     `ptr: *Entity;`  // declaration
     `ptr = *e;`      // assignment

 ## 12.11 Struct alignment
 By aligning certain member fields of structs to 64 bit, we can make memory allocation cache-aligned on 64 bit systems.
 This can also be done for global variables.
 The **#align** directive takes care of aligning struct member fields relative to the start of the struct.
 If the start is 64 bit aligned, and a member field has #align 64, then this field will also be 64 bit aligned.
 The same goes for `#align 32` and `#align 16`.
 The start of the struct must be #align-ed correctly, otherwise it won't work.
-You can't do this on the structs definition, this has no effect.
-You must use the 2nd parameter `alignment` of New when creating a new struct instance (see line (5))
 This enhances memory efficiency and reduces cache misses for cache-sensitive data-structures.
-Use it when you want to do SIMD or you need something with a bigger alignment.
+Use it when you want to do SIMD (see § 28) or you need something with a bigger alignment.
 It is used in the following example:

 See *12.7_struct_align.jai*: